Find the Right Factory For Your New Custom Product

 • Unique Product Specifications

-To get accurate quotes quickly from factories you can download our RFQ Template here.
-It’s the same RFQ template we’ve used internally for years.
+To get accurate quotes from factories, download our RFQ Template.
+It’s the same RFQ template we’ve used internally in our business for years—and it can help you keep track of all those tiny details in one place, too.

 How to Evaluate and Find the Right Factory

-Over the years, we’ve discovered that a good factory selection has a lot to do with how they rate on these four basic criteria:
+Over the years, we’ve discovered that selecting a good factory has a lot to do with how they rate on these four basic criteria:

-1. Communication: How well does this factory communicate and how responsive are they?
+1. Communication (How well does this factory communicate & how responsive are they?)

 What do these have in common?
 They’re qualifiers that make it easy to size up one factory against others.